GEICO PBA World Series of Bowling VII

-GEICO PBA World Series of Bowling VI FAQ
+2015 GEICO PBA World Series of Bowling VII FAQ

-The sixth annual GEICO PBA World Series of Bowling provides a unique opportunity for PBA members to compete at the highest level.
-Here is a quick set of answers to some commonly asked player questions about participating in the World Series.
-Check pba.com on a regular basis for additional developments and information about WSOB as we get closer to the event.
+The seventh annual GEICO PBA World Series of Bowling VII presented by Silver Legacy provides a unique opportunity for PBA members – and, this year, non-members – to compete at the highest level.
+With a revamped format this season and a new venue, PBA is providing answers to some commonly asked questions for players who are interested in competing.
+Check in with the PBA Network (pba.com, PBA Twitter, Facebook and Instagram accounts) periodically for additional developments and information about WSOB in the days and weeks to come.

 Q. Are there special hotel rates for WSOB players?